gidon-handler/Angular-S3-private-image-gallery/projects/ngx-aws-s3-private-image-mng/README.md

 **Server**

 ### The server will need the following API's
+* POST.
+Takes an image file and a tag name.
+Creates a thumbnail version and saves original and thumbnail images to S3 bucket.
+Saves to DB size, tag and key.
 * GET.
 Takes an optional tag param.
 Returns an array of image objects.
-The object will contain AWS presigned URL'S.
-* POST.
-Takes an image file and a tag name.
-Creates a thumbnail version, saves to DB and to S3 bucket.
+The serve will generate AWS presigned URL'S for each image and thumbnail and return to client along with tag size and key for each image.
 * DELETE.
 API with id route param of the image id to delete.
 Deletes form DB and from S3 bucket.

 ```